Michael Moon (EastEnders): Investment fraud

 Wright has said that viewers are "protective" of Jean and that Michael's scam against Jean has led to people supporting her.
 Wright told Inside Soap: "It's funny how protective the viewers are of Jean," she said.
 "The other night, I was putting the bins out and a woman screeched up in her car, wound the window down and said, 'Don't give him the money!
 He's a git!'
 I thought that was very sweet."
 Shepherd later said on 24 May 2012 that Michael is playing a "dangerous game" as his scam intensifies.
 Wright later reassured viewers that Jean will fight back against Michael and will not remain a victim.
 Wright commented: "This [story is] quite special, I think - it's the longest one I've ever had, but also it's taking advantage of someone with bipolar and making them feel like they are losing the plot - that's a tough story."
 Wright also said that the storyline is a "huge responsibility".
 It was later revealed in 2012 that Jean will become an unlikely Ally to Michael after she urges him not to make a terrible mistake.
 Wright said that she is thrilled that Jean is standing up for herself as the storyline continues.
 Speaking on This Morning, Wright said: "Jean is a victim and the storyline is about a victim, I suppose.
 [But] I didn't want it to be played as a victim.
 So I'm looking for any opportunity for her to seize her own power.
 Sometimes that might be the smallest thing, like breaking into somebody's house and searching.
 That's a big thing - hiding under a table is a big thing!"

 Departure

 In March 2013, it was announced that Shepherd had decided to leave EastEnders after three years.
 The actor explained that he felt it was time to move on from the show and that he had "relished every minute" of exploring Michael.
 He added "I feel extremely privileged to have had this amazing experience and want to thank everybody — most importantly the fans of the show — for taking Michael and his numerous flaws into their hearts."
-Shepherd filmed his final scenes the following month.
 On 25 August 2013, Susan Hill from the Daily Star reported that Michael would be killed off, following "a bitter custody battle" with Janine.